 There are certain things that we hold to be “pillars” of Momentum:

-Our theme is always based out of scripture and we emphasize one verse per conference year.
+Our theme is always based out of scripture as we emphasize one verse per conference year.
 We always want to be pointing our students back to the Bible as absolute truth because it is in the Word that they will most lay a foundation for a vibrant relationship with Christ and a knowledge of His character.
-We use OnTrack Devotions to help get Momentum students in the Bible on a routine basis during the week of and month surrounding Momentum as well as the month after.

 Momentum is hosted annually on a college or university campus.
-We travel to a different campus each summer and in 2017 will be on the campus of Indiana Wesleyan University in Marion, IN.
 We love this format because it allows for an all inclusive experience.
-Housing and meals are on the same campus as programs and sessions which allows youth workers to spend more time with their students and less time with logistics of feeding and transporting their groups.It’s our desire that we build into the local youth program as much as possible because this is where sustainable relationships will help students keep on track once returning home from Momentum.
-Each night after session we schedule “youth group time” which creates a setting for leaders to debrief with their students about what they experienced that day in sessions, power tracks, seminars and ministry.
-Youth pastors tell us this is one of their favorite times at Momentum – processing all that God is doing with their students.
+Housing and meals are on the same campus as programs and sessions which allows youth workers to spend more time with their students and less time with logistics of feeding and transporting their groups.It’s our desire that we build into the local youth program as much as possible because that’s where sustainable relationships will help students keep on track once returning home from Momentum.
+Each night after session we schedule “youth group time” which creates a setting for leaders to debrief with their students about what they experienced that day in sessions, power tracks, ministry, etc. Youth pastors tell us this is one of their favorite times at Momentum – processing all that God is doing with their students.
 Groups are housed together per gender in dorms which creates a great atmosphere for groups to bond within their group as well as with other groups from across the nation

 CE National and Momentum Youth Conference want to help students and adults effectively “live ON MISSION” in every aspect of life.
 We encourage you to participate in other CE National ministries on a short term ministry experience, in hands on inner-city ministry, (Urban Hope), on a five week summer ministry experience (Operation Barnabas), or even in pursuing youth ministry as a career (The National Institute).